Lets get started on sewing cups.

 Here are all my pieces:

-Yours should look similar to this:
+Yours should look like this:

-Ok, one more thing.
 When attached to the foam the lining edge may not follow the foam edge exactly.

 Here is a detail – the scissor points at the problem area.